chrisdodgers/ASUS-Z390A_Hackintosh_OpenCore/README.md

 > Your system may not boot if this kernel section is not configured properly!
 >

-3. **Wifi and Bluetooth**: This guide assumes you have a Fenvi T919 Wifi/Bluetooth card which is a BCM94360CD.
-Bluetooth/Wifi is required for Handoff/Continuity features to work!
-Intel Wifi/Bluetooth cards most likely will break many Handoff/Continuity features.
+3. **Wi-Fi and Bluetooth**: This guide assumes you have a Fenvi T919 Wi-Fi/Bluetooth card which has a BCM4360 chipset.
+Bluetooth/Wi-Fi is required for Handoff/Continuity/UC features to work!
+Intel Wi-Fi/Bluetooth cards most likely will break or not have many Handoff/Continuity/UC features.
 If you plan on using an Intel card, you will need to follow [this portion of the Dortania guide](https://dortania.github.io/OpenCore-Install-Guide/ktext.html#wifi-and-bluetooth) as it will not be covered in my guide/repo. *(If you do not care about wifi/bluetooth and handoff/continuity features and do not want it - this can be fully ignored.)*

 4. **Additional Kexts**:
    - I did not include [VoodooPS2.kext](https://github.com/acidanthera/VoodooPS2/releases) which is only needed if you plan on using a PS/2 Keyboard or Mouse.
 (You most will not likely need this.)